 Do I have a good case against a drug manufacturer?

-- Problem with the manufacturing process – Tainted or otherwise poorly manufactured drugs can cause serious side effects.
+- Problems with the manufacturing process – Tainted or otherwise poorly manufactured drugs can cause serious side effects.
 For example, in 2012, investigators became aware of a fungal meningitis outbreak associated with epidural steroid injections created by New England Compounding Center.
 One of the drugs in the injections – methylprednisolone (MPA) – was tainted with fungal matter.

 - Serious side effects – In many cases, lawsuits allege that drug manufacturers knew of serious side effects associated with the medication, but failed to report or warn of it.
-Even if the manufacturer was not aware of the side effects, consumers may still hold the manufacturer strictly liable for their injuries.
+Even if the manufacturer was not aware of the side effects, consumers may still hold the manufacturer liable for their injuries.

 - Improper marketing – Inadequate warnings or instructions, or marketing a drug for off-label use – that is, one for which it is not approved – constitute improper marketing.